NxPKG/khulnasoft-docs/content/r2/api/workers/workers-api-usage.md

 # Note: This is the value that was successfully PUT above
 ```

-By completing this guide, you have successfully installed Wrangler and deployed your R2 bucket to Cloudflare.
+By completing this guide, you have successfully installed Wrangler and deployed your R2 bucket to Khulnasoft.

 ## Related resources